Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

-Since the bond length corresponding to beginning of antiferromagnetic behavior (spin localization) occur after the first bifurcation and it is common to adjust the strength of the Dirac exchange to improve agreement of mode, we show the variation of the first bifurcation point for different $\alpha$ in Figure \ref{R_alpha}.
-Note that for very small $\alpha$ the bond length for bifurcation becomes very long.
+{ For applications to real materials the bifurcation in $R$ for a fixed $\alpha$ is taken as the onset of magnetic behavior.
+The bond length corresponding to beginning of antiferromagnetic behavior (spin localization) occurs after the first bifurcation.
+In Figure \ref{R_alpha} we show the variation of the first $R$ bifurcation point for different $\alpha$.
+For $\alpha$ in the region commonly used the bond length for bifurcation is quite sensitive to the strength of exchange.}